afwbkbc/glsmac/README.md

 It is highly recommended to build project using cmake and make instead of adding .cpp and .h files manually to IDE.

+It is recommended to build in separate directory.
+For example: `cmake -S . -B build` (remove build directory when you'll want a clean build for some reason).

-For release build: cmake . -DCMAKE_BUILD_TYPE=Release && make
+For release build (default): `cmake -S . -B build -DCMAKE_BUILD_TYPE=Release make`

-For debug build: cmake -DCMAKE_BUILD_TYPE=Debug . && make
+For debug build: `cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug && make -C build`

-For portable build (binary that can be executed on different machines): cmake . -DCMAKE_BUILD_TYPE=Portable64 && make ( use Portable32 for 32-bit )
+For portable build (binary that can be executed on different machines): `cmake -S . -B build -DCMAKE_BUILD_TYPE=Portable64 && make -C build` ( or `Portable32` for 32-bit )

-For same build as before (or Release if it's first build): cmake . && make
+For same build as before (or Release if it's first build): `cmake -S . -B build && make -C build`

-Add -j parameter to make to speed up if you have multiple cores, i.e. "make -j9" for 8
+Add -j parameter to make to speed up if you have multiple cores, i.e. `make -C build -j9` for 8 cores.

+Optionally, add `-DVENDORED_DEPENDENCIES=YES` to cmake parameters to download and build all required libraries, instead of using system-installed ones.
+By default this is enabled on Windows and disabled on other OSes.
+You can't disable it on Windows.

+Optionally, use `VERBOSE=1 make -C build` to see actual compiling/linking commands (useful when build fails)

-You may also just download binary releases from github, they are built for ubuntu but will run on most linux distros (only 64-bit for now).
+You can also just download binary releases from github, they are built for ubuntu but will run on most linux distros (only 64-bit for now).
+Windows and other binaries coming soon :)

 ### Windows